gSchool/ada-2-ruby-on-rails/intro-to-rails/routes-and-resources.md

 * type: short-answer
 * id: 48c2bad7-4e4b-4236-8e19-30abb3db8e6f
-* title: Why manual routes then?
+* title: Why custom routes then?
 * points: 1
 * topics: rails, routes

 ##### !question

-So... if we have `resources`, do we need manual routes like the one below?
+So... if we have `resources`, do we need custom routes like the one below?

 ```ruby
 patch mark_complete_path(:id) to: "tasks#mark_complete"